taylorsw04/FluidFramework/packages/dds/tree/README.md

 ## Whats missing from existing DDSes?

-`directory` and `map` can not provide merge resolution that guarantees well-formedness of trees while supporting the desired editing APIs (like subsequence move), and are missing (and cannot be practically extended to have) efficient ways to handle large data or schema.
+`directory` and `map` cannot provide merge resolution that guarantees well-formedness of trees while supporting the desired editing APIs (like subsequence move), and are missing (and cannot be practically extended to have) efficient ways to handle large data or schema.

 `sequence` does not capture the hierarchy or schema, and also does not handle partial checkouts.